Skip to main content

 They must give you:

-Your tenancy agreement can ask the tenants to give more notice than the law requires.
-It cannot ask them to give less notice than the law requires.
+Your tenancy agreement can require the tenants to give more notice than the law requires, but it cannot require them to give less notice.

 Ending a tenancy during the contract term